 3. Promote Entrepreneurial Spirit in a Democracy

 Third, inline with a trans-sectoral understanding, entrepreneurship pedagogy could consider that entrepreneurs are part of a democratic ecosystem – as employers, as corporate citizens, or in their free time as citizens.
-Under this perspective a democratic or civic perspective on entrepreneurship would enrich the courses or trainings.
+Under this perspective a democratic or civic perspective on entrepreneurship enriches the courses or trainings.

 5. Exploring the Meanings behind the Terminology

 Innovation, creativity and activism are not necessarily connected.
 One might be a successful activist without much creativity.
 Another might be a less innovative but successful small business owner.
 A group might be innovative although they are not aware of their innovation.
 Let’s critical assess the key words of entrepreneurship education as well as the buzzwords of civic education – like participation, empowerment or empathy.
 If we practice this dialogue across the boundaries of our groups and experiences, this would be the foundation for democratic innovation of active learning.

 - This text is an extended and reviewed version of the article on Entrepreneurship Education published on COMPETENDO – Tools for Facilitators by the author and recently published on EU’s blog on Entrepreneurship Education EntreComp 360.

 - EU Science Hub: M. Bacigalupo, P. Kampylis, Y. Punie, G. Van den Brande: EntreComp: The Entrepreneurship Competence Framework, Seville 2016

 - FFE-YE.
 (2012).
 Impact of Entrepreneurship Education in Denmark -2011.
 In Vestergaard, L.; Moberg, K.; Jørgensen, C. (Eds.)
 (2011).
 Odense: The Danish Foundation for Entrepreneurship -Young Enterprise